 What the City of Rosenberg is Doing

-The City of Rosenberg is spraying within the City limits on Mondays and Fridays as an attempt to help control the mosquito population, but it takes everyone doing their part to keep the pests (and potential diseases they can carry) under control.
+The City of Rosenberg is spraying within the City limits on Fridays as an attempt to help control the mosquito population, but it takes everyone doing their part to keep the pests (and potential diseases they can carry) under control.
 Residents should not rely solely on the City's mosquito spraying for protection from deadly diseases carried by certain mosquitoes.

 Mosquito spraying does not include alleys or private properties such as apartment complexes and mobile home parks.
 The City also provides two free dunks per household for Rosenberg residents.
 Dunks are placed in standing water to stop mosquitoes from hatching and are safe for people, pets, and other wildlife.
 Call Citizen Relations at 832-595-3301 for more information on spraying or dunks.